baskuit/pinyon/src/types/readme.md

 * `Value`

 Surskit does not make the assumption that games are constant sum.
-Although all games of interest have this property, it is not always satisfied by every ansillary game.
+Although all games of interest have this property, it is not always satisfied by every ancillary game.

 In each matrix node, MatrixUCB must store a cumulative score for each of the `rows * cols` joint actions.
 Without the constant sum assumption, this requirement doubles.